This post may contain affiliate links. Read my full disclosure policy.

 Think of it like painting a painting, but with food- using color, flavor, texture, temperature, etc. It feels like art.
 Or perhaps the closest many of us will come to it in our daily life, but you know what?
 It feels incredibly creative and invigorating.

 It feels like you’ve created a masterpiece.

-You know what else feels incredible?
+Do you know what else feels incredible?
 Eating a meal that is made with the freshest ingredients possible- literally pulled out of the ground days before.
-Not only does the food taste better (the carrots sweeter, the tomatoes more tomato-y) our bodies feels better.
+Not only does the food taste better (the carrots sweeter, the tomatoes more tomato-y) our bodies feel better.

 Even my meat-loving husband has to agree that eating a bowl of this “real food” with homemade bread, is so much more deeply satisfying than what he usually craves – and when I told him that everything he was eating, was grown in our area, even the chickpeas and the flour for the bread, I think he finally got it- this idea of real food.

 Another satisfying thing about this stew was that nothing was wasted.
 Even the carrot tops went into the pot – not only adding another lovely dimension of flavor, but even more nutrients.

 I’ve included a quick and easy recipe for Quick Harissa Paste made with ingredients you already have- to keep and store in a jar in the fridge – for uses just like this.
 It’s a godsend.
 But if you are looking to make a more authentic Harissa Paste- please try this recipe…it takes longer but is really delicious.

 Serve over couscous, quinoa, or with crusty bread to mop up all the flavorful broth.

 - Lemony Chickpea Soup with Fennel and Sumac

 - Lemony Chickpea Quinoa Salad